 The tasks virtual medical scribes perform require being well-versed in analyzing patient history and the intricacies of the EHR, including diagnostic codes.
 Hence, they undergo special certification training at the American College of Medical Scribe Specialists (ACMSS).

-Looking to hire your own medical virtual assistant?
-Get started with a free consultation at Bottleneck Medical Virtual Services!
-Our implementation manual is also available for download—a quality, in-depth resource into what it takes to successfully get your virtual staff onboard, including a guide to optimal IT components.
+Looking to hire your own medical distant assistant?
+Get started with a free consultation at Bottleneck Medical distant Services!
+Our implementation manual is also available for download—a quality, in-depth resource into what it takes to successfully get your distant staff onboard, including a guide to optimal IT components.

-Share the love and tell others about this post General Medical Virtual Assistants versus Virtual Medical Scribes: Spot the Difference.
+Share the love and tell others about this post General Medical Distant Assistants versus Distant Medical Scribes: Spot the Difference.